drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-sql-stored-proc-reaction/_index.md

 |DatabasePassword|The password for the user account specified in the user property|
 |DatabaseSsl|Whether the database server requires a secure connection, valid values are true or false (default is set to false)|

+**Note**: When defining the commands, add @ before any parameter name to use a query's return value as the stored procedure parameter.
 ## Inspecting the Reaction
 As soon as the Reaction is created it will start running, subscribing to the specified list of Continuous Queries and processing changes to the Continuous Query results.